 NOTE: U.S. citizens are eligible to receive their visa to Lebanon at the airport upon arrival.
 Passports must have at least six months remaining prior to expiration.
 Passports with stamps showing travel to Israel will be cause for denial of entering Lebanon.

-Beirut: The Four Seasons
+Beirut: The Four Seasons or similar

-Serai: Hotel Le Tournant
+Serai: Hotel Le Tournant or similar

-Beirut: Le Gabriel Sofitel
+Beirut: Le Gabriel Sofitel or similar

 $5,395 Per Person.
 Single or Double Occupancy.